 Diversity, equity, and inclusion are core values in our group.
 We aim to promote the success of traditionally underrepresented groups in science because we believe not only in the importance of increasing equity across academia, but also that a diverse team will enable a broader perspective and enhance creativity.

-The lab hires a handful of undergraduates each year to work on projects related to the Map of Life.
-Unfortunately, we are not currently hiring undergraduate research assistant.
-If you are a Yale undergrad interested in the pursuing an independent research project, email Michelle Duong to learn more about opportunities in the Center.
+The lab hires a number of undergraduates each year to work on projects related to the Map of Life.
+If you are a Yale undergrad interested in the pursuing an independent research project, please email firstname.lastname@example.org.

 New opportunities are ongoing, some of them in the context of the Center for Biodiversity and Global Change and the Max Planck - Yale Center for Biodiversity Movement and Global Change.
 Focal areas of recruitment will likely include biodiversity and remote sensing, animal movement, and spatial biodiversity change assessment.

-Unfortunately, we are not currently hiring research assistants.
-Check back soon, as we regularly have open positions for research assistants with the Map of Life project.
 These positions will be closely involved with the Map of Life and the new Max Planck-Yale Center, utilizing GIS tools and ecological understanding to map species distributions worldwide.
 If interested, please email email@example.com

 Yale and the Department for Ecology and Evolutionary Biology